Meet Fenway, one of the sloth ambassadors for ZWCC's Ed-zoocation Station program |

 of saving the refuges from wide scale deforestation one animal at a time.
 They’ve been doing this for two generations, working long hours at physically demanding jobs.
 With little to no notice, they are called to jump on a plane and head for Central, or South America to save animals from an area before the forest is cleared.
 I learned frightening statistics from these people such as ninety percent of Madagascar’s forests are gone and that there are at least sixty species and subspecies of lemurs who won’t survive.

-Louisa is a black and white, ruffed lemur from Madagascar,
+Louisa is a black and white, ruffed lemur from Madagascar, saved from being put down at another facility |

 The Sloth Center fields an average of three to five calls per